Himalayan cuckoo: Breeding

 Phylloscopus coronatus nest in China was recently recorded of having two cuckoo eggs, but it is unknown if they were laid by the same female since one egg is typically laid per nest.

 Conservation

-C.saturatus is considered least concern as it is not globally threatened.
+Cuculus saturatus is considered least concern as it is not globally threatened.
 Naturally, the population numbers depend on how well the forest habitats are maintained.
 It is a very common local species and is quite dispersed in the Himalayas.
 The species has also been recorded as a common inhabitor of the mountains in Borneo in equal numbers with C.lepidus.
 It even has an estimated European population of 5,000 to 10,000 breeding pairs.
 There is little other geographical data available since it is a rare visitor of Malaysia's lowlands in the winter and is suspected to be a passage migrant throughout Thailand, Indochina, the Philippines and Solomons.